gavinyork/zephyr3d/site/report/base.api.md

 // @public
 export function weightedAverage<T>(weights: number[], values: T[], funcLerp: (a: T, b: T, w: number) => T): T;

+// Warnings were encountered during analysis:
+//
+// dist/index.d.ts:212:9 - (ae-forgotten-export) The symbol "EventListenerMap" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)